IBM/ds_pca_deep_dive/README.md

 1. Log into IBM Watson Studio service.
 2. Start a notebook in Watson Studio.
-4. Deep dive into intuitiona and theory of PCA.
+4. Deep dive into intuition and theory of PCA.
 5. Consider four scenarios with Examples:
 5.1.
 Dimension Reduction
 5.2.
 Visualization